renierr/wcag_checker/README.md

 **Notes:**
-- Actions can be placed in config file between or instead of URLs.
+- Actions can be placed in config file between or instead of inputs.
 - Each action should be on its own line.
 - Lines starting with `#` are treated as comments and ignored.